rakutentech/cf-plugin-local-push/README.md

 $ cf local-push
 ```

-**NOTE**: This plugins does not support parsing `manifest.yml` yet.
+**NOTE1**: This plugins does not support parsing `manifest.yml` yet.
 Currently, it's only manipulate executing buildpack and parsing `Procfile`.

+**NOTE2**: Currently it uses [gliderlabs/herokuish](https://github.com/gliderlabs/herokuish) inside base image, so buildpack is heroku's one.
+So it' a bit different from cf buildpack.
+It will be replaced with CF buildpack.

+**NOTE3**: It's not allowed to use arbittrary buildpack now.
+Check the available buildpack [here](https://github.com/gliderlabs/herokuish/tree/master/buildpacks).

 `local-push` will a build docker image with compiling your application source code by appropriate buildpack.
 After building, you can access to an application runnging (by default, port is `8080`),